callmead/Risk-Assessment-Framework/README.md

 * 7_Control_Mapper.ipynb : Evaluates network nodes for applied security controls.
 * 8_Process_Monitor.ipynb : Monitors running processes on network nodes.
 * 9_Scheduler.ipynb : Responsible for scheduling jobs to keep a check on updates and network activity.
-* Node Analysis.ipynb : Evaluates each network node and prepares a detailed report for each node.
+* Node Analysis.ipynb : Evaluates each network node and prepares the detailed report for each node.

 Other Python files:
 * cyvia_api.py : API file